 It can be great writing a journal on paper as this doesn’t rely on keeping any kind of device charged up.
 It’s also easier to add little drawings or quick notes in the margins.
 If you are journaling the old school way, you might want to buy a nice high-quality notebook to write in.

-I find Moleskine notebooks to be delightful: the leather cover and high-quality cream-colored paper make them a joy to write in.
+I find Moleskine notebooks to be delightful: the leather cover and high-quality cream-coloured paper make them a joy to write in.
 They are a bit pricey, but if you look around you can probably find other notebooks of similar quality.

 Instead of writing with a BIC pen, get a decent rollerball pen.
 When I write with them I feel like I am Marco Polo himself, even when I am just jotting down my silly daily notes.
 The pen just glides over the paper, whereas with a regular pen it just feels like I’m writing a grocery list.